 - 2 tablespoons neutral oil

-- In a mixing bowl, toss pumpkin seeds and cinnamon to evenly coat.
+- Preheat oven to 350° Fahrenheit.
+In a mixing bowl, toss pumpkin seeds and cinnamon to evenly coat.
 Spread seeds across baking sheet and bake for 15 minutes or until golden brown.
 Stir seeds halfway through cooking for even browning.

-- Ingredient notes: If you’re using pre-roasted pumpkin seeds, skip steps 1 through 3.
+- If you’re using pre-roasted pumpkin seeds, skip step 1.

-- Processing notes: This works better in a food processor than in a blender.
+- This works better in a food processor than in a blender.
 If your mixture becomes too crumbly, let it rest at least half an hour and try processing again.